-Six Sigma was developed by Bill Smith and Mikel Harry at Motorola in the late 80’s, but has roots stemming back to Deming and the principles of Zero Defects, Total Quality Management and Carl Frederick Gauss (1777-1855) who first introduced the concept of the normal curve.
+Six Sigma was developed by Mikel Harry and Bill Smith at Motorola in the late 80’s but has roots stemming back to Deming and the principles of Zero Defects and Total Quality Management.
 Over several years that followed the initiation of its efforts, Motorola achieved a 200 fold improvement in production quality from 4 Sigma to about 5.5 Sigma and saved a reported $2.2 billion in the process.

 Six Sigma became well known after Jack Welch made it a central focus of his business strategy at General Electric in 1995 to drive growth and cost reduction and in GE’s 1999 annual report they attributed benefits of $2 billion net income to Six Sigma.

 Six Sigma is a compilation of statistical concepts and other tools and techniques put together in a systematic way to get results.